nguyenhau442001/FASHION_MNIST-MNIST_USING_CNN/README.md

 # FASHION_MNIST_CNN
-This project solved classification problem of Fashion_Mnist using Convolutional Neural Network
+This project solved classification problem of Fashion_Mnist and Mnist using Convolutional Neural Network